10 surprising facts about Dubai

 You can drive a Ferrari if you are the police

 Dubai roads are well known for their supercars and police cars are no exception.
-Dubai police has a fleet of luxury cars, including Lamborghinis, Ferraris and Bentleys, to perfectly match Dubai’s ethos.
-Dubai police was also recently presented with a certificate by Guinness World Records for having the world's fastest police car in service - a Bugatti Veyron, just one of its 14 supercars.
+Dubai police have a fleet of luxury cars, including Lamborghinis, Ferraris and Bentleys, to perfectly match Dubai’s ethos.
+Dubai police were also recently presented with a certificate by Guinness World Records for having the world’s fastest police car in service – a Bugatti Veyron, just one of its 14 supercars.

 Better go there when you are young

 Dubai’s populations is particularly young since only 15% of the population is aged above 45.
 It is clearly a fast city with an even faster lifestyle that favours those who are looking to seize the day and succeed in every aspect of life.
 Young professionals in Dubai are mostly men expats who are hard-working professionals.

 You might think that diamonds are forever, but in the case of Dubai, pearls have been its hidden strength.
 Originally a pearl diving hub, Dubai residents would dive in Dubai Creek for up to 14 hours every day to reach for underwater gems.
 However, this was only in the early 20th century.
 Years later, Dubai’s nature was blessed with the discovery of oil that ultimately fuelled infrastructure development and world-renowned hospitality services.

 You can pretty much buy anything from a vending machine in Dubai.
 The ‘Gold to Go’ ATM in Dubai Mall is literally stacked with gold just in case a shopping “emergency” arises.
 Dubai is a city full of extremely wealthy people were laptops, tablets and cameras and occasionally gold can be bought from an ATM.